Web Design, SEO, and the Slow Death of Human Language

 Can a website sound more human and still rank well on Google?

 Yes.
 Websites can still compete online successfully while using more natural, honest, and experience-based communication.
-Strong SEO depends on much more than recycled marketing language alone.
+Strong SEO depends on much more than recycled marketing messaging online..

 Why does human communication still matter in web design and SEO?